civic-data-design-lab/16_11.S947/week6/06_part2_front_end_environments.md

+# Front End Environments
+## HTML/CSS/JavaScript: An Overview

+All the files you will want to use today are provided in the Week 6 folder of the class repo.
+The files for the website are in 'website'.

 ### JavaScript: The Core Concepts

 In the website ecosystem, the next component is the behavior.
 How do we take these styled elements and interact with them in a manner in which we can load data, dynamically populate elements, and create animations and interactions.
 This is where JavaScript comes in.